 The new RNW was to be a web-based operation promoting free speech and positive social change through projects in countries with a lack of free media.
 It was no longer governed by the Dutch Media Law and therefore free to develop diverse funding.
 Robert Zaal was appointed director of the new multimedia company.

-RNW now focuses exclusively on promoting free speech in countries where freedom of expression is severely restricted.
+RNW changed its name to RNW Media in mid 2015.
+The organisation focuses exclusively on promoting free speech in countries where freedom of expression is severely restricted.
 The emphasis lies on reaching young people; adolescents and young adults aged 15-30.

 In 2013, helanonline.cn, hunasotak.com and eltoque.com went online.
 For trans-regional projects such as Love Matters, the existing websites were redesigned.
 New Love Matters sites in Mandarin Chinese and Arabic were launched in early 2014.
 Justicehub.org and Waza followed later in the year.